Skip to content

 What dominated the Databricks world.

-One narrative pass across releases, news, videos, projects, and community Q&A — themes the assistant noticed for each period.
+One narrative pass across releases, news, videos, projects, and community Q&A.

 Sources